Dr Al's Metalworking Pages

 Introduction

 I purchased a Sieg SC2 lathe in December 2011.
 This was my first experience of metalworking (beyond a bit of drilling and filing).
-I had worked with wood for various DIY projects ranging from decorating to roof-replacement to constructing a driveway, but I'd never had the space to get seriously into woodworking and I'd always liked the idea of being able to make whatever took my fancy.
+I had worked with construction timber for various DIY projects ranging from decorating to roof-replacement to constructing a driveway, but I'd never had the space to get seriously into woodworking and I'd always liked the idea of being able to make whatever took my fancy.
 Metalworking seemed the ideal hobby!

 I have since got more seriously into woodworking in addition to metalworking and you can read about my woodworking adventures in a separate section of this site.